Trish Hall: Martha Stewart Living and freelance work

 With Dr. Z. Paul Lorenc, Hall co-wrote A Little Work: Behind the Doors of a Park Avenue Plastic Surgeon, published by St. Martin's Press in 2004.
-The New York Post praised it as "a breathtakingly candid and eye-opening look at New York's latest obsession."

 Return to the New York Times

 In 2003, Hall returned to the New York Times full-time, serving as Sunday Business Editor through 2004.
 For several years, she then "held the title Living/Style editor, overseeing the Real Estate, Dining and Home sections and a rotating group of feature reporters," whose work appeared in various sections.

 In January 2010, Hall joined the paper's masthead when she was promoted to assistant managing editor for features.
 In her new role, she retained her previous responsibilities but would now "also oversee the Styles and Travel sections and coordinate lifestyle coverage across the paper," making her responsible for six weekly sections: Dining, Home, Thursday Styles, Travel, Real Estate, and Sunday Styles.

 In January 2011, Hall was named op-ed editor of the New York Times, replacing David Shipley.
 In a memo to staffers announcing Hall's new role, Andrew Rosenthal, editor of the opinion pages, wrote, "I can't think of anyone better suited for a job that has always been hard, requiring a broad range of knowledge and interests, as well as editing, managing and diplomatic skills."
 During her tenure as Deputy Editorial Page Editor for Op-Ed, Hall created the Sunday Review section and significantly expanded the paper's opinion content online, both domestically and internationally.

 In September 2015 Hall was appointed senior editor in charge of sponsorships, a new role the company had never before tried, reporting to New York Times executive editor Dean Baquet.
 In this newsroom position, she worked on new products, sponsorships, and special sections.

 On October 16, 2017, New York Times Deputy Managing Editor Matt Purdy announced Hall's departure from the paper.